Casa Grande Makes Sense!

-With the passage of Arizona’s Proposition 206, Arizona’s minimum wage laws and paid sick time requirements will change beginning in 2017.
+With the passage of Arizona’s Proposition 206, Arizona’s minimum wage laws and paid sick time requirements changed beginning in 2017.
 The following is a brief summary of the proposition’s key provisions.

 Minimum Wage Increase – Prop.
-206 increases the minimum wage in Arizona to:
+206 increased the minimum wage in Arizona to:

 $10.00 per hour on January 1, 2017;